 You won't believe how much this copycat Twix Bar recipe tastes like the real thing.
 But because they're made fresh, with good ingredients, they taste even better than the original.
 They have a crunchy cookie base, smooth caramel center, and rich chocolate coating, just like their namesake.

-A few tips: It pays to use a good caramel in these bars!
+A few tips: It pays to use a good caramel in these bars.
 Any soft caramel that you enjoy eating will work, but if you use a flavorless caramel, be prepared to be underwhelmed at the result.
-If you want to make your own, I've had great success using this Soft Caramels recipe in these Twix bars.
-This recipe yields about 20 large (6 x 1-inch) bars.
+If you want to make your own, using this soft caramels recipe yields great results.

 - 1/2 cup granulated sugar

 - 2 cups cake flour (or 2 cups all-purpose flour minus 4 tablespoons)

 - 1 pound semisweet chocolate or chocolate-flavored candy coating

 Make the Cookie Base